Are you on the mochi train?

 Tightly cover the bowl with a layer of plastic wrap.
 This will help to steam the dough as it is cooking, keeping it moist and preventing it from drying out.

-Microwave on high for 1 1/2-2 minutes, depending on the strength of your microwave.
-Remove the bowl very carefully from the microwave.
-It will be hot!
+Microwave on high for 3 – 3 1/2 minutes, depending on the strength of your microwave.
+Remove the bowl very carefully from the microwave every 30 seconds to thoroughly stir the mixture, putting the plastic wrap back on the bowl every time.
+Again, the dough will be hot!

 The batter will thicken significantly, turning into a thick, sticky dough once it has been heated.